BlazerLabs/CSC-3105-22-23-Project-Repo/docs/futureforge/Report-on-Project-1.md

   - `isSharedByUser(user: User): boolean`: Method to check if a post is shared by a user.
   - `getShareCount(): int`: Method to get the count of shares.

+### Reaction

+- Represents reactions to posts.
+- Attributes:
+  - `type`: Type of reaction.
+- Methods:
+  - `react(user: User, type: string): void`: Method to react to a post.
+  - `removeReaction(user: User): void`: Method to remove a reaction.
+  - `getType(): string`: Method to get the type of reaction.
+  - `getReactedByUsers(): User[]`: Method to get users who reacted to the post.
+  - `isReactedByUser(user: User): boolean`: Method to check if a post is reacted by a user.

 ### Like